ragibkl/adblock-dns-server/README.md

 This project could use some improvements and help in many areas, which includes, documentation, testing, code improvement, and deployment implementations.

-If you have any suggestions, or would like to report and problem, create a Github issue to grab my attention.
+If you have any suggestions, or would like to report a problem, create a GitHub issue to grab my attention.